s311354/Louis/_posts/2018-12-12-Tensilica-Xtensa-HW-Verification-and-EDA.md

 ## Purpose

-Fortemedia inc. EDA tool utilizes Tensilica Xtensa HW verification and EDA tool to develop SOC design.
+In Fortemedia inc., the company utilizes Tensilica Xtensa HW verification and EDA tool to develop SOC design.
 The Tensilica was a company based in Sillicon Valley in the semiconductor intellectual property core business.
 It is now a part of Cadence Design Systems.
 The Xtensa processor architecture is a configurable, extensible, and synthesizable 32-bits RISC processor, emphasising on software single-clock.

 By using Tensilicas Xtensa dataplane processing units (DPUs), design teams can signifficantly reduce the development and verification time required by hand-coding RTL blocks in Verilog or VHDL.
 As these DPUs provide programabilit y into the dataplane, changes can be made in firmware after sillicon production that extend the life of the product as standards develop and merket needs change.